daattali/beautiful-jekyll/_posts/2020-05-16-introduction-to-arm-templates.md

 ### A Layer Deeper

 ARM templates are defined in easy to read JSON notation, and consist of a mixture of required and optional fields.
-Resources are declared within a JSON object, which is a dictionary of key-value pairs.
+Resources are declared within a JSON object, which is a dictionary of _key:value_ pairs.

 ```json
 {